adamquan/ECK/README.md

 # Elastic Cloud on Kubernetes
  Elastic Cloud on Kubernetes

+See detailed instructions from the PDF file, before the blog goes public.

 1. Minikube

 If you need to delete your old cluster, run: